 Be brilliant first, in other words, and if you can achieve brilliance, you can learn the rest.
 You can gain the intelligence necessary to get a thumbs up from a publisher, an agent, and eventually a reader, but you cannot learn brilliance.
 You cannot gain artistic creativity, and it’s hard enough to prove artistic brilliance.
 Why would you want to further burden yourself by going overboard in trying to also prove intelligence, and thus be everything to all people?

 Let the people see how brilliant you are first!
 Gain a following.
-Once you have achieved that pied piper plateau, you can then attempt to display your intelligence.
+Once you have achieved that pied piper plateau, you can then attend to the self-indulgent effort of proving your intelligence.
+I don’t understand why that is so important to those who achieve artistic brilliance, but if I could understand their mindset better, I would probably be one of them.
 The preferred method of achieving all of your goals is to ‘keep ‘em separated’, but there are always going to be some who need to prove their intelligence and brilliance in the same Great American Novel.
 Those people are going to say Stephen King is a much better example to follow to the best-seller list than I am, and he achieved his plateau with a little bit of this and a little bit of that sprinkled in his prose.
 The question you have to ask yourself is, is he the rule or the exception to the rule?
 If Stephen King’s model is your preferred model, and these political and music parts are so germane, so golden, and so uniquely special to your story, keep them in.
-As Oscar Wilde says, “You might as well be yourself, everyone else is taken.”
+As Oscar Wilde once said, “You might as well be yourself, everyone else is taken.”